About

 Lindsay.

-kampunghouse said
+kampunghouse

 Whow, what a coincidence!
 It’s good to know Brunswick-ites (is that right?) are spreading their wings in the world’s nooks and corners.
 I saw some of your pics of Syria and Jordan..they’re beautiful.
 Are you a professional photographer there?